stephenjohnlimb/boot2/AgileDevelopment.md

 But I can tell you, you get value very early on; and you can say 'stop' when you feel you have enough functionality.

 Importantly quality is not sacrificed.
+Also, things that can be done in parallel by different tram members can be progressed.

 ### So lets outline the broad requirement